The Wall Street Journal: how to develop long term relationships with young audiences

 • Bespoke graphics + unique voiceover to make it more compelling

-• Short video – want to be told the key information in a short period of time, in an accessible and efficient way, to be able to learn something then scroll and get on with their day
+• Short video – young readers want to be told the key information in a short period of time, in an accessible and efficient way, to be able to learn something then scroll and get on with their day

 Case Study #2: The power of exclusivity + SEO